kilroystyx/magisk-module-WiFiBridge_enabler/README.md

 # Magisk Module WiFiBridge Enabler

-In case "WiFi-Bridge switch" is not visible in your settings install this module and check.
+In case "WiFi-Bridge switch" is not visible in your settings install this module and check it.
 In the P20 lite device the switch is located in the Settings => Wireless & networks => Tethering & portable hotspot

 Changelog